 Teachinguide often receives requests for assistance from readers who need help getting started in online teaching and course creation.
-We decided to put together 8 first steps to take and factors to consider if you are contemplating making a move to teaching online.
+We decided to put together 8 first steps to take and factors to consider if you are contemplating making a move to start Online Teaching.

 Online Teaching Options